SUSE/susemanager-ci/jenkins_pipelines/README.md

 This dir contains pipelines related to scalabilty tests for suse-manager.

-### Manager cucumber unreleased update

-This pipeline is about to test unreleased update pro branch

-### Manager Github pull-request cucumber functional tests

-This directory contain pipeline and scripts for running cucumber against GitHub Pull-requests

 #### How to make a pipeline from scratch

 If you are new to pipeline, start reading this: